kacperbojakowski/final-project/07-employment/2-resume/index.md

 ### Be original

 Recruiters skim through hundreds of resumes, so try to make yours stand out.
-Don't go over the top with flashy colors, but avoid popular templates and generators.
+Don't go over the top with flashy colors and avoid popular templates and generators.
 Aim for elegant, minimalistic designs.
 You can use a template in [Canva](https://www.canva.com/resumes/) or even Word, and then modify it slightly, or create your own from scratch if you feel like it.
 Use this as an opportunity to hone your design skills – they [won't go to waste](../../04-learning-the-basics/3-content-design/index.md/#graphic-design).

 Content-wise, you can add subtle cues that will make you more memorable.
 For example, if you have interesting hobbies (even better if they concern technology), you might include them.
 Hobby topics are great ice breakers; unless they are *"watching good movies"* – then they are *deal breakers* and it's better not to mention them.

 Think about your job experience other than translating (if you have some) that could be relevant and eye-catching if well put.
 For instance, if you spoke at a conference or tutored someone, this can be an indicator of good communication and presentation skills.

 You may start your resume with a [profile statement](https://www.careereducation.columbia.edu/resources/how-write-resume-profile-or-summary-statement).
-Write a few words about what kind of professional you are and *"why techwriting"*.
+Write a few words about what kind of professional you are and *"why techwriting?"*.
 It's a quick way to add some personality to your document.

 Speaking of personality, try to tailor your resume toward a specific employer.
 This can be as simple as bolding those skills and tools that were mentioned in that particular offer, or modifying your statement a bit.